lsst-dm/dmtn-011/index.rst

 This document describes a framework which was developed to test DM Stack shape measurement algorithms, as well as to compare algorithm configurations.
 It can be used with any algorithm housed in a measurement "plugin" as defined by the lsst.meas.base package.
 The plugin must produce a result which can be used to calculate galaxy ellipticity.

 The algorithms tested in this document are in the meas_modelfit package, which houses both the CModel algorithm -- used to measure galaxy shapes) and the ShapeletPsfApprox Algorithm (SPA) -- used to create a parameterized model of the PSF (point spread function).
-Our goal was to run both PSF approximation and shape measurement on large numbers of simulated galaxies with known shear and PSF distortions, and to compare the shear measurements produced.
+Our goal was to run both PSF approximation and shape measurement on large numbers of simulated galaxies with known shear and PSF distortions, and to compare the shear measurements produced by diffent configurations of these algorithms.

-We hope in the future to test a variety of shape algorithms, including future versions of CModel, which was still under development when the test described here were done.
-The work described here is therefore of interest for the test techniques developed than for any particular result.
+We hope in the future to test a variety of shape algorithms, including future versions of CModel and SPA.
+The work described here is more of interest for the test techniques developed than for any particular result.

 Techniques used in this simulations
 ===================================